Roining/NodeFilter/README.md

-Node Filter is all-in-one local-first outlining knowledge management tool with an advanced hierarchical query system(similar to SPARQL in its purpose) that relies on the concepts of structured data, transclusion(ability to copy and mirror nodes and their descendants) and hierarchical filtering to let the users create and query their own transitive [ontologies](https://en.wikipedia.org/wiki/Ontology_(information_science)) and hierarchies of abstractions out of their daily notes, as well as create their own user-defined PKM functionality/workflows of any complexity, such as transitive tags,templates, bi-directional linking, sorting/property functionality, document and task management workflow, etc.
+Node Filter is all-in-one local-first outlining knowledge management tool with an advanced hierarchical query system that relies on the concepts of structured data, transclusion(ability to copy and mirror nodes and their descendants) and hierarchical filtering to let the users create and query their own transitive [ontologies](https://en.wikipedia.org/wiki/Ontology_(information_science)) and hierarchies of abstractions out of their daily notes, as well as create their own user-defined PKM functionality/workflows of any complexity.

 Node Filter was created in an effort to break down note-taking and knowledge management to an atomic-level detail and to add ability to place any individual note/fact in a user-defined ontology that can be queried transitively in a way similar to SPARQL queries.
 This project is an attempt at mixing note-taking and ontologies with as little friction as possible.